VzBoT3D/docs/docs/vz330_mellow/frame.md

 ## STL's
 <br>

+{: .highlight }
+> Info
+>
-**You can click on the object you wanna print on the plate and the corresponding STL will open up.**
+> You can click on the object you wanna print on the plate and the corresponding STL will open up.

 <br>
 <div>